spancer35/cs2-knife/README.md

 # CS2 Knife Selector
-Lets you chose a knife in game with !knife command.
+Lets you choose and use a knife in game with !knife command.

 ## Requirments
 [CounterStrikeSharp](https://github.com/roflmuffin/CounterStrikeSharp)